hugodiz/TextUtilsDNA/README.md

 Documentation work in progress - in the meantime, I've tried to make the Excel IntelliSense auto-complete help as comprehensive as possible.
 I'll complement that with usage examples here.

 ## License
-The TextUtilsDNA VB.NET functions are published under the standard MIT license (with the associated Excel integration relying on ExcelDNA (Zlib License)):
+The TextUtilsDNA VB.NET functions are published under the standard MIT license, with the associated Excel integration relying on ExcelDNA (Zlib License):
 https://excel-dna.net/
 https://github.com/Excel-DNA/ExcelDna